sourcehut-mirrors/thdawn/README.txt

 * Game resolution is too low, leading to blurry text and aliasing artifacts This started as a random side project, and I hardcoded 640x480 literally everywhere in the rendering code orz.
-  In the future, an update may increase the resolution of the game.
+I may increase the resolution of the game in a future update, but no promises.
 * During the pre-battle dialogue, the Skip Dialogue button only works once all characters have entered the screen.
-* Only the first controller detected will be used for gameplay.

 +-----------------+
 | 7.
 Licenses     |